-Onion: Chopped finely, it adds a subtle sweetness and depth of flavor.
+Onion: Adds a mild sweetness and depth of flavor when sautéed.

 Technique Tip for This Recipe